 Between 2000 and 2010, employment in the nonprofit sector grew and estimated 18%, a rate faster than the overall U.S. economy.

 The nonprofit sector has continues to add jobs throughout the recession and into the recovery.

-There are more than 217,000 donor-advised accounts, which represent a 34% increase over the past seven years.
-In 2013, charitable assets from these fund accounts totaled $50 billion.
-Of total charitable giving, $17.28 billion of the contributions went to donor-advised fund accounts, which represents 5.2% of all charitable giving for 2013.
+There are about 238,293 donor-advised accounts, which represent an 8.8% increase over the past year.
+From 2013 to 2014, grantmaking from donor-advised funds to charities rose by almost 30% to $12.49 billion.
+In 2014, charitable assets from these fund accounts totaled above $70 billion.
+Of total charitable giving, $19.66 billion of the contributions went to donor-advised fund accounts, which represents 7.6% of all charitable giving.

 - Religion – 32%